 - salt to taste

-- Turn the heat to low, add coconut flakes to the top layer and cover.
-Approx. 20 min for white and 30-40 for brown followed by a 10 minute rest off the burners.
-(Follow the package instructions for your rice of preference.)
+Turn the heat to low, add coconut flakes to the top layer and cover.
+Approx. 20 min for white and 30-40 for brown followed by a 10 minute rest.
+(Follow the rice package instructions.)

 Next roast the poblanos on a gas cooktop with tongs over an open flame.
 Turning with the tongs as each side blackens - the whole process should take about 3-4 minutes per pepper.
 (You may also roast these in the oven on a rimmed baking sheet alongside the beets - the cooking time will be much shorter than the beets)